Polyglutamic acid: Synthesis

 Gamma PGA is industrially made by fermentation.
 The biosynthetic process starts with racemerization by RacE, which converts L-glutamate to D-glutamate.
 A set of genes on an operon then proceed to assemble the molecule and move it out of the bacterial cell.

 Alpha PGA is industrially made by chemical synthesis, using a ring-opening polymerization reaction.

 Occurrence

 Gamma PGA is made by a number of Bacillus species.
 The best-known source is natto, where it is produced by Bacillus subtilis.
 It is also an important component of the Bacillus anthracis capsule, hiding the bacterium from the immune system and allowing it to grow unchecked.

 Uses

 Gamma PGA has been used for food (potential thickener), medicine (pre-clinical), cosmeceuticals and water treatment.

 Alpha PGA is used as a delivery aid for paclitaxel, an anticancer drug, under the generic name of paclitaxel poliglumex.
-Research is underway for its application in a treatment of type I diabetes and its potential use in the production of an AIDS vaccine.
+Research is underway for its application in assisting in the treatment of type I diabetes and its potential use in the production of an AIDS vaccine.